alexlopezcifuentes/Distillation-Attention/README.md

 We also provide a Python script to automatically extract the activation maps for a given model from a set of layers with:

 	$ python extractAMs.py --Model "<ModelPath>"

+>Evaluation results will be promt in the terminal but also saved in summary files in the model's path.

 ### Automatic Script
 As in training, we provide and automatic shell script to ease the model evaluations in `Scripts/Run_Val.sh` that can be run with: